This article was last updated on December 2

 4. Take a low cost approach

-Want to reduce the fees charged by your 401k retirement plan?
+Want to reduce the fees charged by your 401k or IRA retirement plan?
 Take a look at index funds and index ETF’s.
 Index Funds will give you exposure to different markets and ensure that you get a comparable return to the overall market.
 There are a variety of index funds including funds that track the S&P 500, large cap stocks, small cap stocks, mid cap stocks, international markets, bond markets, and so on.
 Exchange traded funds (ETF’s) have become quite popular in recent years.
-According to AOL’s Daily Finance site, $4 billion dollars worth of exchange traded funds are currently invested in 401k’s.
 Many investors favor the lower costs and fees associated with index ETF’s and index funds over actively managed funds.
 There is also a lot of research out there that says actively managed funds perform no better than passively managed funds.

 5. Know exactly what you are buying